 The units of traffic we shall manipulate will be flows.
 A flow represents the traffic between some source and destination during some time interval.
-We shall ignore time dependence here for simplicity.
-Sources and destinations of traffic in IP networks are groups of IP addresses, often with a common prefix.
+We shall ignore time dependence here for simplicity, though some methods of optimization have been shown to be applicable to solving temporal problems [9, 15], and these methods could be easily generalized to apply here.
+Sources and destinations of traffic in IP networks are groups of IP addresses, often with a common pre-fix.
 Note though, that the groupings we use here are arbitrarily decided by the network operators, i.e. they do not have to correspond to a particular prefix, customer, router, or other logical structure in the network.
 The only constraint is that we will not divide flows when routing them, other than across intra-domain MECPs.

 For simplicity, we shall use flows aggregated to the level of traffic between PoP pairs.
 Note that this is not a requirement for the method.
 In general an operator might wish to conceal the addresses allocated to particular PoPs, or simply the number of PoPs in the network.
-Hence, they could use arbitrarily de-aggregated prefixes, (for instance break the ISPs address space into /24's), or they could aggregate address space allocated to routers.
+Hence, they could use arbitrarily de-aggregated prefixes, (for instance break the ISP's address space into /24's), or they could aggregate address space allocated to routers.
 The choice depends on the balance between complexity and the level of optimization required (finer granularity requires more computation, but perhaps allows a greater degree of optimization).

 We need to synthesize traffic matrices for our simulations, and so we extend the simple from [40].
 We generate the traffic demand matrix between nodes using a gravity model with randomly chosen local traffic vectors.
-That is, we generate the independent exponential random variables where $k \in \{\text{in, out}\}$.
-The demand matrix elements giving the traffic from i to j in networks m and n are $D^{m,n}(i,j) = X{i,m}^{(\text{in})} X{j,n}^{(\text{out})}$.
+That is, we generate independent (mean one) exponential random variables where $k \in \{in, out\}$ .
+The demand matrix elements giving the traffic from i to j in networks m and n are $D^{m,n}(i, j) = X{i,m}^{(in)}X{j,n}^{(out)}$ .
 Although this method is extremely simple, it was shown in [40] to match real traffic-matrix statistics well.
+Note that the mean of the exponential random variables is set to one because this is a scale parameter, and as such controls the total traffic.
+As we will see below, we report relative performance metrics, so that the total traffic volume is not a key parameter.

-$X{i,m}^k =$ the traffic at PoP i in network m in direction k,
+$X{i,m}^k$ = the traffic at PoP i in network m in direction k,